-This is a lower end build, if you are a bit tight on budget.
-If you have some extra money to spend, you should consider the AMD Ryzen 2700X.
-If you want to save some money you could skip the extra CPU-Cooler and just use the Cooler that AMD ships with the CPU.
+This is a lower-end build if you are a bit tight on budget.
+If you have some extra money to spend, you should consider upgrading to an AMD Ryzen 3600.

-Best Computer for Animation, AMD at roughly ~1200$
+Best Computer for Animation, Intel at roughly ~1200$

 Some Build notes:

-This is a basic AMD build that you can build upon.
-The Case is professional looking, minimalistic and quiet.
-There is no room for Optical drives, you will need a different Case if you want to have DVD/CD Drives.
+This is a basic Intel build that you can build upon.
+The Case is professional-looking, minimalistic, and quiet.

-The AMD Ryzen 3600X is a CPU with a great value, excellent Multi-Core and Single Core performance.
-All AMD Ryzen CPUs usually come with included CPU coolers, so you wouldn’t necessarily need an extra cooler if you want to save some money.
+The Intel i5 10600K is a CPU with great value, excellent Multi-Core and Single Core performance.
+Intel CPUs usually don’t come with included CPU coolers, so I added the beQuiet Dark Rock 4 as a third-party CPU cooler.

 Best Computer for Animation, AMD at roughly ~1500$